Last Updated: January 27, 2020

 Social Commerce Features: Features such as sharing products on social media, social signup, or selling directly on Facebook, would also help your business get a good exposure.

 SEO Ready: Make sure that your website has all keys features to get easily crawled by search engine bots and to rank better.

-Mobile Friendly: It is certain that most customers will buy from you on mobile.
+Mobile-Friendly: It is certain that most customers will buy from you on mobile.
 So make sure to enhance your store’s on-the-go purchase experience, whether you make the website responsive, build a separate mobile website, or an app.

-Housing all the above-mentioned features on your online grocery store is a challenge, which definitely will take lots of time, effort, and investment.
+Housing all the above-mentioned features on your online grocery supermarket is a challenge, which definitely will take lots of time, effort, and investment.
 The best approach to go about this challenge is to build your grocery store with a technology solution (readymade script) that offers most of these features by default and allows you to easily add unique features.